shiwaforce/poco/README.rst

 ``$ project-catalog init https://github.com/shiwaforce/project-compose-example.git``

-List all projects in the catalogue and list all available modes of the example-voting-app:
+List all projects in the catalogue and list all available plans of the example-voting-app:

 ``$ project-catalog ls``

 ``example-voting-app``

-``$ project-compose mode ls example-voting-app``
+``$ project-compose plan ls example-voting-app``

 ``default``